 Prayer.
 Pour forth, we beseech thee. as above.
-1315.
+1359.

-At Prime (and the other Hours).
+[At Prime (and the other Hours).]

-\P At j. all as on Easter Day, except that the Psalm O Give thanks unto the Lord. is not sung.
-And let it be made thus until Saturday: similarly this day and daily throughout the week until Saturday let the Hours of iij. vj. and ix. be sung as on Easter Day together with the Prayer of the day: nevertheless on Saturday let the \mathcal{V} .
-This is the day. be said with Alleluya. and the rest.
+\blacksquare At j. all as on Easter Day, 14 except that the Psalm Give praise to the Lord. is not sung.
+And let it be made thus until Saturday: similarly this day and daily throughout the week until Saturday let the Hours of iij. vj. and ix. be sung as on Easter Day together with the Prayer of the day: nevertheless on Saturday let the \aleph .
+This is the Day. be said with Alleluya. and the rest.

-¶Yet it is to be noted that if the Great Litany or any other Feast occur in this week of Easter: nothing is made of the fast in that year: neither shall <anything> be made of of the Procession nor of the Feast the same: because all the saints arose with Christ, being restored to life in Christ, and the Feast of the Resurrection of Christ is applicable to all the saints: therefore in the week of Easter nothing is made of the Feast of any Saint unless by chance it should fall on the Octave of Easter, then indeed it can be deferred until the morrow: and at there let be made three Lessons with Rulers of the Choir, if the Feast shall have Rulers of the Choir.
+¶Yet it is to be noted that if the Great Litany or any other Feast occur in this week of Easter: nothing is made of the fast in that year: neither shall <anything> be made of the Procession nor of the Feast of the same: because all the saints arose with Christ, being restored to life in Christ, and the Feast of the Resurrection [of Christ]115 is applicable to all the saints: therefore in the week of Easter nothing is made of the Feast of any Saint unless by chance it should fall on the Octave of Easter, then indeed it can be deferred until the morrow: and there let be made three Lessons with Rulers of the Choir, if the Feast shall have Rulers of the Choir.
 Thus when the Feast of Saint Richard, Bishop should fall on the Octave of Easter: then let it be deferred until the following Tuesday.
-Nevertheless if a Double Feast should happen to fall within Easter Week or on the Octave of Easter or on the three days preceding Easter: let the service be made of the same Feast after the aforesaid Octave, when it may conveniently be made: that is to say where it is able to have both Vespers.
+Nevertheless if a Double Feast should happen to fall within Easter Week or on the Octave of Easter or on the three days preceding Easter: let the service be made of the same Feast after the aforesaid Octave, then it may conveniently be made: that is to say where it is able to have both Vespers.
 If on the other hand it be a Simple Feast in that year let it be entirely omitted unless by chance it shall fall on the Octave of Easter.
-Let this same rule be kept on the Vigil of Pentecost and in the following week.
+Let this same <rule> be kept on the Vigil of Pentecost and in the following week.

-At Vespers.
+[At Vespers.]

 ■ At Vespers let Kyrie eleyson. be sung as above.
-1300.
+1343.

 Ant.
-Alleluya. iiij. as above.
-1301.
+Alleluya. iiij. [as above.]
+17 1344.

 Ps.
-The Lord said.
-(110./cix.)
-[373]. together with the other Psalms as on Easter Day.
+The Lord said. (cix.)
+[343]. together with the other Psalms as on Easter Day.
+18